dadams42/GravSphere2/README.md

 :::: BUGS ::::
-If you spot any bugs, please let us know!
+If you spot any bugs (or have any questions), please let us know!

 :::: NOTES ::::